 SACS now requires a fifth year report that responds to several comprehensive standards.
 UT will submit its fifth year report in March 2011.

 No, UT has had a long history of engaging in continuous improvement practices.
 The University has been accredited by SACS since 1951, and since that time has earned several specialized, discipline-specific accreditations.
 The University treats assessment and evaluation as a part of good professional practice that in turn improves educational and co-curricular programs and services.

 Because of its commitment to self-examination and improvement, UT has established an Office for Institutional Effectiveness.
-The IE Office provides management information and analytical support to UT’s decision makers to aid in strategic planning, internal decision making and external accountability.
+The OIR provides management information and analytical support to UT’s decision makers to aid in strategic planning, internal decision making and external accountability.
 Through collaborative leadership and guidance, the Office provides a broad range of planning, research and assessment activities, including those that support student learning outcomes assessment, department/program review, and institutional and specialized accreditation.
 In 2008-2009, each College appointed an Outcomes Assessment Coordinator to focus and coordinate assessment and evaluation efforts at the educational program level.